anytko/ecospat/README.md

   <br/><br/>

-  <strong>A python package to characterize the range dynamics and shifts of North American tree species.</strong>
+  <strong>A python package to that uses GBIF data to categorize the range edges of species through time to understand patterns of range movement, population dynamics, and individual persistence.</strong>

 </div>